Chaintech-Network/ComposeMultiplatformMediaPlayer/README.md

 Compose Multiplatform Media Player is a powerful media player library designed for Compose Multiplatform projects.
 It enables seamless video player, reels viewing, audio playing, YouTube video integration, video preview thumbnails and HLS m3u8 support on iOS, Android, and Desktop platforms.
 The library offers extensive customization options for various controls, making it flexible for different types of media applications.

 ![Blog-banner-02 5](./assets/git_banner4.jpg)

+## 🎉 What's New in Version 1.0.30
+* 🔥 **VideoPlayerHost Integration:** The `VideoPlayerComposable` now works with the new `VideoPlayerHost` composable, separating video player logic from inbuilt UI.
+This gives you more control over playback and allows you to fully customize or replace the default UI.
+* 📝 **Updated Configurations:** Simplified the VideoPlayerConfig by removing unnecessary settings.
+Refer to the customization section for updated configuration properties.

 ## ✨ Features
 **Cross-Platform Compatibility:** Works seamlessly on iOS, Android, and Desktop platforms within Compose Multiplatform projects.